 The “Fremont Difference”

 At Fremont University, students have the opportunity to complete the Physical Therapy Aide program in just 30 weeks.
 Students enrolled in this training program will learn a wide array of skills needed to pursue entry-level employment in this exciting field.
 In addition, students will have the opportunity to apply their rehabilitative and massage skills in the real world.
-Every student will get hands-on experience in our sports and wellness centers at Fremont College.
-Those who are enrolled in Fremont College’s PTA program will take essential courses like:
+Every student will get hands-on experience in our sports and wellness centers at Fremont University.
+Those who are enrolled in Fremont University’s PTA program will take essential courses like:

 - Physical Therapy Aide & Rehabilitation

 - Physical Therapy Procedures

 - Career Development